Binghamton Truck Accident Lawyer

 We often hire accident reconstruction specialists who have advanced forensic investigation capabilities, and who prepare detailed reports for us that serve as evidence in a claim.
 If we must take a claim to court, these certified expert witnesses can make multi-media presentations that prove enlightening and persuasive to juries.

-Attorney Scott C. Gottlieb and his team have the knowledge and experience to develop a solid case that shows which parties should be held accountable to you in a truck accident.
+Our truck accident lawyer in Binghamton NY has the knowledge and experience to develop a solid case that shows which parties should be held accountable to you in a truck accident.
 With this evidence, and a full accounting of your costs and losses, we file insurance claims and follow up with aggressive negotiations and court fights to obtain compensation for your:

 - Medical bills